 Civil unrest broke out across South Africa following the jailing of former president Jacob Zuma.
 Nationwide protests and violence following the arrest forced shipping lines to shut depots, warehouses, and cold stores in and around Durban and Johannesburg as well as the closure of terminals and delays to ship operations.
 While the situation has now stabilised, the port of Durban suffered major disruption leading to a port congestion issue.
 It is advised to monitor the situation closely due to further civil unrest a high possibility.

 Transnet, a state-owned South African rail, port, and pipeline company, has been forced to halt operations at container terminals in Durban, Ngqura, Port Elizabeth and Cape Town after a cyberattack hit the company in July.
-There has been minimal activity possible due to the attack resulting in port congestion and up to 6-week delays.
+There has been minimal activity possible due to the attack resulting in port congestion and up to 6-week delays. - IRELAND

 Dublin / Cork port delays are due to feeder vessels being delayed in Rotterdam and not departing on time.
 Once they arrive, offloading of full containers and readiness for collection is taking up to 24 hours to complete.
-Groupage containers are slower with 48-72 hours before containers are destuffed and cargo available for collection.
+Groupage containers are slower with 48-72 hours before containers are destuffed and cargo available for collection. - UK

 The acute HGV driver shortage in the UK has extended container dwell times significantly in past weeks causing port congestion.
 Consequently, the UK’s main container ports are overwhelmed with unclaimed imports and starting to refuse the restitution of empty boxes urgently needed back in Asia.
-The issue continues to rapidly worsen into Q4.
+The issue continues to rapidly worsen into Q4. - USA

 During Q3, LA Port did not take sea freight bookings for 2 weeks to allow port congestion to be reduced or cleared.
 The situation continues to escalate in Q4 with 87 container ships waiting to unload some 500,000 containers at Los Angeles/Long Beach (as of 22nd October 2021).
 US President Joe Biden has unveiled a plan to try to ease delays at the ports of Long Beach, California, and Los Angeles by expanding to round-the-clock operations which account for 40% of sea freight entering the United States.
 In addition, the twin ports of Los Angeles and Long Beach will charge carriers $100 per day for each container lingering past a given timeline starting Nov.
 1 with the hope it will ease the intensifying gridlock of cargo ships.